jothamteshome/Identifying-And-Removing-Toxic-Comments/README.md

 # Identifying-Toxic-Comments

+## Abstract
+<p>As it becomes easier and easier for people to
+get their voices heard, it also becomes easier for people to voice aggressive behaviors.
+Be it on non-anonymous websites, e.g. Facebook or
+Twitter, or on anonymous websites like Reddit, toxicity has spread everywhere.
+Due to this, it is absolutely essential that online moderators can fight against aggressive online comments that might incite harm or violence on others.
+In this paper, we propose a method to detect not only toxic statements, but also a method to detect which words within these sentences are toxic.
+After those words are located, we further propose a method to censor the word completely to stop its harm from taking place</p>

 ## 1. Author Introduction
 ### 1.1.
 Griffin
 <p>Griffin (kleveri2@msu.edu) is a 1st year PHD student at Michigan State University.
 Griffin’s primary